Novo Brdo: Modern

 By the early 20th century, Novo Brdo's population dwindled, with most inhabitants moving to the more easily accessible area of Gjilan.
 In 1999, with the entry into Kosovo of KFOR and the United Nations Interim Administration Mission in Kosovo (UNMIK), the area had a small military outpost occupied by US soldiers, as well as a station of International Police and Kosovo Police.

+According to the 2013 Brussels Agreement, the municipality was to become part of the Community of Serb Municipalities.
+Part of the agreement which pertained to the creation of the Association of Serbian municipalities was deemed unconstitutional by Kosovo's Constitutional Court and since then the agreement has been blocked.

 Economy

 There are two lead and zinc mines operating on the territory of Novo Brdo: Kišnica and Novo Brdo.

 Demographics

 According to the last official census done in 2011, the municipality has a population of 6,729 inhabitants.
 In 2020 estimate, the municipality had 7,121 inhabitants.

 Settlements

 Municipality of Novo Brdo consists of 26 settlements with following populations: